 The SDE (chief investigative body in matters related to anti-competitive practices under Law No. 8,884/94) published a model-annotated agreement in Portuguese and English available at www.mj.gov.br.
-CADE has not published a model letter since Law No. 12,529/11 entered into force.
+CADE has not published a model letter since Law No. 12,529/11 entered into force, but it has shared a revised template with leniency applicants during the application process.